MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        comments: CommentObject[] // an array of comment objects
+        commentDocuments: CommentDocument[] // an array of comment documents
     }
     ```